 Morrison (Wm) Supermarkets (MRW) Ordinary 10p

-Register to receive our Morrison (Wm) Supermarkets updates direct to your inbox.
-Please note, you will automatically receive our updates if you hold Morrison (Wm) Supermarkets shares in Vantage.
+Register to receive our Morrisons updates direct to your inbox.
+Please note, you will automatically receive our updates if you hold Morrisons shares in Vantage.

 - The grocer has been slow in developing an online presence.
-Data shows online grocery sales in the UK will double to £11.1 billion and the convenience-store market will expand by 29% by 2017, according to the Institute for Grocery Distribution.
+Previous data forecast online grocery sales in the UK to double to £11.1 billion and the convenience-store market to expand by 29% by 2017 (Source: The Institute for Grocery Distribution).

 - Unlike some rivals, the group does not enjoy any degree of international diversity.